UnicornTV/Flourish-Tutorial/storyboard.md

 ![Entry_general_constraints](https://dl.dropboxusercontent.com/u/80807880/tuts_images/general_constraints.png)

-Make sure to select "All frames in container" from the update frames dropdown in the Pin menu.
-This option sets these constraints for all objects in our view, not just our text field.
+Make sure to select "items of new constraints" from the update frames dropdown in the Pin menu.
+This option sets these constraints only the selected objects in our view, i.e. just our text field.
 What we've just done is established a relationship our text field object and its nearest neighbor.
-We've set it so any element will be 15 points below any element above it and 17 points to the right of any object to its left.
+We've set it so any element will be 15 points below any element above it and 40 points to the right of any object to its left.
 It also is 0 points away from objects to its right, this means that our objects will fill any empty space to their right until it hits another object.